Distance From Vancouver

 so we figured this was the South summit and went back to the

-intersection on the photo above and went straight from there.
+intersection in the photo above and went straight from there.

 Vancouver Island seen from Mount Gardner Bowen Island British Columbia

-an open area with wonderful views of Vancouver Island.
+forest led to an open area with wonderful views of Keats Island (on the

-Vancouver Island View from Mount Gardner Bowen Island BC
+Keats Island and Sunshine Coast View from Mount Gardner Bowen Island BC